-Customer Segments and Industries Served
+Customer segments and Industries Served

-Benefits of Outsourcing Order Fulfillment to IronLinx
+Benefits of Outsourcing eCommerce Order Fulfillment to IronLinx

 Managing order flow is no small chore.
 With a little growth, even modest internal order fulfillment responsibilities can become hard to manage—not to mention the spikes.
 Given that it takes only one poor experience to dissuade repeat customers or generate negative reviews, it generally makes sense to outsource to a third-party like IronLinx who has the tools and experience necessary to allow you to seamlessly grow your business.

 One of the most attractive aspects of eCommerce is that it is so readily scalable; however, such growth requires the operational capacity to scale just as quickly.
-Many companies rapidly find success on the sales front, but subsequently, stumble in their handling of the operational challenges inherent to fulfilling orders.
+Many companies rapidly find success on the sales front, but subsequently stumbled in their handling of the operational challenges inherent to fulfilling orders.
 The end result: missed opportunities at best and catastrophic failure at worst.
 To avoid such outcomes, companies could either 1) spend a considerable amount of money establishing the capacity needed to handle uncertain growth (or even just a spike) or 2) acquire an expansion option at little to no cost by outsourcing fulfillment.

 As an order fulfillment provider, we are not in business to break even or lose money; however, due to the efficiencies yielded by the investments that we have made, we can turn a profit and still save our clients a substantial amount of money relative to them handling their fulfillment internally.
 Consider just some of the internal fulfillment costs that are required at scale: storage space, labor, packaging materials, and shipping costs.

-Firms that don’t focus on selling are unlikely to ever get much if any, traction.
-Attempts to avoid fees by handling kitting projects or fulfillment matters internally might seem a prudent way to save money in the early stages of a business’ life; however, if growth is the ultimate goal, these efforts are nothing but counter-productive: hours upon hours spent on logistics and operations are hours not spent on sales and marketing—and are actually more likely than not to generate higher error rates, higher logistics costs, and higher levels of customer dissatisfaction.
+Firms that don’t focus on selling are unlikely to ever get much, if any, traction.
+Attempts of avoid fees by handling kitting projects or fulfillment matters internally might seem a prudent way to save money in the early stages of a business’ life; however, if growth is the ultimate goal, these efforts are nothing but counter-productive: hours upon hours spent on logistics and operations are hours not spent on sales and marketing—and are actually more likely than not to generate higher error rates, higher logistics costs, and higher levels of customer dissatisfaction.

 Returns management can represent a substantial drag on resources; however, being in the fulfillment business, we are able to realize process efficiencies that are otherwise unobtainable—and, better still, we are able to do much of it free-of-charge.
 Time-consuming processes that we handle:

-- Receipt of product
+Receipt of product

-- Issuing call tags
+Issuing call tags